TrueCodePoet/kernel-memory/extensions/AzureCosmosDbTabular/README.md

 The extension creates a database (default name "memory", configurable via `DatabaseName`) in your Azure Cosmos DB account.
 Each memory index is stored as a separate container within this database.

 **Vector Search Implementation:** This connector utilizes Azure Cosmos DB's native vector search capabilities.
-- When an index is created (`CreateIndexAsync`), a vector index policy (Flat index, Cosine distance) is automatically configured on the `embedding` field.
+- When an index is created (`CreateIndexAsync`), a vector index policy (Flat index, Cosine distance) is automatically configured on the `/embedding` path, assuming the standard serialization of Kernel Memory's `Embedding` type.
-- Similarity searches (`GetSimilarListAsync`) use the `VectorDistance` function in Cosmos DB queries to perform efficient vector comparisons.
+- Similarity searches (`GetSimilarListAsync`) use the `VectorDistance` function in Cosmos DB queries comparing against the `c.embedding` field to perform efficient vector comparisons.

 Memory records are stored with the following structure:
 - `id`: The original `MemoryRecord.Id`, Base64 encoded for compatibility with Cosmos DB ID constraints.